Provide and Manage Sensitive Data for Confluent Platform in Confluent for Kubernetes

 Your sensitive data is stored in a Kubernetes Secret, and the data is referenced via the Kubernetes Secret (secretRef) in the Confluent Platform component custom resource (CR).

-Integrating with Vault, which provides secure key-value stores with tight access control, CFK can offer increased security of the credentials.
+When integrated with vaults, which provide secure key-value stores with tight access control, CFK can offer increased security of the credentials.

 Vault injects secrets into the CFK or Confluent Platform component pods on specific directory paths in the containers.
 Then, in the Confluent Platform component custom resources (CRs), the secrets are referenced via those directory paths (directoryPathInContainer).